-As a parent, you probably don’t leave the house without a giant bag filled with snacks, toys, book, spare outfits, water bottles, hand sanitizer, Band-aids and more.
+As a parent, you probably don’t leave the house without a giant bag filled with snacks, toys, books, spare outfits, water bottles, hand sanitizer, Band-Aids and more.
 If you can, ditch the bag and just stash a granola bar and water bottle in your pocket.
 Every Broadway show now requires a bag check, which can lead to long lines.

 Speaking of Restrooms

 We know.
 That jumpsuit is adorable.
 But have I mentioned the cramped and crowded theaters?
 This includes restrooms, some with the toilet just inches from the stall door.
 Don’t risk a bathroom mishap.